 What is the Phantom System?
 Success in lacrosse requires two things: a good pocket and good form.
-If you have a bad pocket, you can’t learn good form.
-Even with a good pocket, beginners naturally use bad form.
+Most beginners have a pocket that doesn’t work with good form.
+But even with a good pocket, beginners still naturally use bad form.
 Think of how everyone throws a baseball for the first time.
 Bad form is guaranteed because it's natural.
 Learning good form is the key to everything that’s fun about lacrosse.